 Son of John Hope (1704-1781), 2nd Earl of Hopetoun, and Anne Ogilvy (d.
 1759).
 A younger brother of Charles Hope.
 Married (1766) to Elizabeth Carnegie (1750-1793), dau of the 6th Earl of Northesk.
 They had five daughters, but no sons, wherefore his titles were inherited by his half-brother, John Hope, upon his death.

-He joined the Guards (3rd Regiment of Foot-guards) in 1758, and participated in the famous Battle of Minden during the Seven Years War.
-He left the army in 1764, and travelled for a while with his older brother, Charles, whose health was declining.
+He joined the Guards (3rd Regiment of Foot-guards) in 1758 and participated in the famous Battle of Minden during the Seven Years War.
+He left the army in 1764 and travelled for a while with his older brother, Charles, whose health was declining.
+Charles died just two years later in June 1766.
 In 1781 he succeeded to the title of Earl of Hopetoun, in 1784 he was elected a Representative Peer of Scotland, and in 1809 he was created Baron Hopetoun.
 He even served as Lord-Lieutenant of Linlithgowshire for some time.
 In 1792 he had inherited the large estates of his grand-uncle George Johnstone, 3rd Marquis of Annandale, although he did not assume Johnstone's titles.
 He did, however, change his name to Hope-Johnstone to reflect his inheritance.1

 Boswell met James Hope at the Court of Brunswick on June 27, 1764.